 This course will nicely position the refrigeration professional as the Heatcraft expert in their service area.
 This will allow for more efficient troubleshooting which translates into more profitable projects allowing for a higher volume of completed installation and service calls.

 This is a paid course.
-All training materials are provided, however, students are encouraged to bring a note pad and a pen or pencil.
+All training materials are provided.
 Tablets and laptops are optional.

 This course, held at our state-of-the-art training lab in Stone Mountain, Ga., is designed for the seasoned refrigeration professional interested in improving their understanding of the more detailed aspect connected to Mohave™ -- Heatcraft’s proprietary hot gas defrost refrigeration system.

 This is a paid course.
-All training materials are provided, however, students are encouraged to bring a note pad and a pen or pencil.
+All training materials are provided.
 Tablets and laptops are optional.

 This course begins with a brief review on the thermodynamics as applied to warming and freezing unit coolers (UC).
 The refrigeration piping and valves are discussed, followed by the sequences of operation in the cooling mode and what changes during hot gas defrost in the Mohave™ system.